Keisei Bus: Chiba City Bus

 The Chiba City Bus Co., Ltd. (ちばシティバス株式会社, Chiba Shiti Basu Kabushiki-gaisha) is a bus company that demerged from the Chiba Office (Shinjuku Garage).

 Outline

 This company was established in February 1999 and started to operate on 16 January 2000 with two initial bus routes: the Pride City line, and the Saiwaicho Danchi line.
 These have now expanded to 11 routes in Chiba, especially around Chiba Station, as well as airport bus routes.

+In 2025, by the reorganization of the Keisei bus group, Chiba City Bus was merged and become the Keisei Bus Chiba East Shinminato Office.